-Sustainability and efficient energy has become the forefront of the property industry – and it’s about time too.
+Sustainability and efficient energy have become the forefront of the property industry.
 Energy Performance Certificates (EPC) regulations are changing, and landlords need to be ready.
-From 2025, all new tenancies will need to have an EPC rating of ‘C’ or above.
-This will be applied to all tenancies from 2028.
+From 2028, all new and existing tenancies will need to have an EPC rating of ‘C’ or above.
 That doesn’t leave much time for landlords to comply – with minimum standard currently resting at ‘E’ rating.
-Here are the MFS top 5 energy efficiency hacks to help increase your properties EPC ratings:
+In this blog we’ll explore 8 different energy efficient upgrades that conserve energy at home.

-Rain misting showers are an easy insultation add-on that emits only very fine drops of water, minimising the amount of water used per shower.
-They could help you reduce your property:
+Rain misting showers are an easy add-on that emits only very fine drops of water, minimising the amount of water used per shower.
+They help to:

 Taking a shower is not something we really think about on a day-to-day basis.
 In 2019, the second most significant uses of energy – following heating – for a majority of UK homes came from shower usage.
+A standard shower will release 12 litres every minutes.
 It’s estimated that everyone takes at least one shower per day – whether that’s at homes, in the gym or staying in a hotel.
-A standard shower will release 12 litres every minutes.
-By reducing the flow of water with finer water droplets, a mist shower could help improve your assets water wastage whilst simultaneously reducing water bills for tenants.
+By reducing the flow of water with finer water droplets, a mist shower could help improve your home’s water wastage, reduce your water bills and overall conserve energy at home.

 There are two types of insulation improvement: